lisagjh/lisagjh/README.md

 # 👩‍💻 About Me

-📚 Sitting on the couch with a good book and a cup of tea is my ideal friday night - especially a good fantasy, sci-fi or mystery!
+📚 I enjoy reading a good book - especially a good fantasy, mystery and the occasional scifi!

 👩‍🔬 I love to experiment with code and exploring unfamiliar technologies and tools